List of Doctor Who cast members: 2011–2017

-Matt Smith continued his role throughout the entirety of the seventh series and the following specials.
+Smith continued his role throughout the entirety of the seventh series and the following specials.
 Claire Skinner starred as Madge Arwell in the Christmas special that preceded series seven.
 This special also saw Gillan and Darvill make guest appearances.
 The two then returned for the first part of the series before departing in "The Angels Take Manhattan".
-Jenna-Louise Coleman also made a guest appearance as Oswin Oswald in the series opener, "Asylum of the Daleks".
-She then succeeded Gillan and Darvill beginning with a role in "The Snowmen" as Clara Oswin Oswald.
-Coleman played a third iteration of the character named Clara Oswald throughout the second half of the series.Alex Kingston continued to recur in the series.
+Jenna-Louise Coleman was announced as a new companion, Clara Oswald, to succeed Gillan and Darvill.
+Coleman made an unannounced guest appearance (as Oswin Oswald) in the series opener, "Asylum of the Daleks", before joining the main cast from "The Snowmen".
+Alex Kingston continued to recur in the series.
 Beginning with the subsequent specials Coleman dropped "Louise" from her acting name.
 The first special celebrating the fiftieth anniversary of the series was titled "The Day of the Doctor" and saw the return of David Tennant and Billie Piper.
 Christopher Eccleston was initially set to return in the special as well but was later replaced by John Hurt, who played an incarnation of the Doctor not previously known.
 Gillan made a brief cameo appearance in the second and final special, "The Time of the Doctor".
 This episode also saw the departure of Smith.